DaanDeMeyer/reproc/README.md

 reproc aims to do as few dynamic memory allocations as possible in its own code (not counting allocations that happen in system calls).
-As of this moment, dynamic memory allocation in the C library is only done on Windows:
+As of this moment, dynamic memory allocation in reproc is only done on Windows:

 - When converting the array of program arguments to a single string as required by the `CreateProcess` function.